 The brief asked us to undertake primary research to test our hypotheses, so my team and I designed a focus group questionnaire to guide a discussion with real creative industry professionals.
 I put on my best suit and made my way to an office in Farringdon where I met with some very successful individuals and tried not to embarrass myself too much.

 My team and I then wrote a short report on what we thought the client could do to attract more customers, sell more of their product, and grow steadily over the next five years.
 We considered potential hurdles to growth and suggested some ways in which they could be overcome.
 We used our primary research to back up most of our hypotheses, but also used it to adapt our final advice.

-Later that day, when I was out dress shopping for the summer ball taking place the following day, I got an email from Matthew congratulating me on my presentation and letting me know that the client was interested in offering me and two others a summer internship, where we would conduct further market research to help with the rebranding of the company.
+Later that day, when I was out dress shopping for the summer ball taking place the following day, I got an email congratulating me on my presentation and letting me know that the client was interested in offering me and two others a summer internship, where we would conduct further market research to help with the rebranding of the company.
 After a short interview process I was given a place in their summer internship programme — and that’s my summer sorted.

 Any scepticism I had about the benefits of the LAUNCH programme before are now gone.
 I genuinely learned a lot this year, and I’m glad I had the opportunity to tackle a project like this one.